iamtruptimane/ECS-blue-green-deployment/README.md

     #!/usr/bin/env bash
     echo ECS_CLUSTER=ecs-cluster >> /etc/ecs/ecs.config
     ```
-    Thsi user data script tells that,Auto Scaling group has been configured in such a way that it will launch container instances that will join an ECS cluster with this name(ecs-cluster)
+    This user data script tells that,Auto Scaling group has been configured in such a way that it will launch container instances that will join an ECS cluster with this name(ecs-cluster)

  3. Auto scalling group:
     * Use the latest ECS-optimized Amazon Linux 2 image for 64-bit x86 for the operating system